khoi-backyard/swift-statsd-client/README.md

 # Statsd Swift Client

-A Statsd Client written in Swift
+A Statsd Client written in Swift that supports UDP and HTTP protocols

 - [Requirements](#requirements)
 - [Usage](#usage)